Elmira, New York: Reformatory and correctional facility

-Hurricane Agnes and the Flood of '72
+Hurricane Agnes and the 1972 flood

 During the summer of 1972, Hurricane Agnes struck the eastern seaboard of the United States, causing significant damage stretching from Florida into New England.
 Elmira was particularly hit hard by the flood, with over an estimated $291 million in damage.
 Over 15,000 people had to flee the city, and approximately 5,000 homes were damaged or destroyed.
 Coordinated efforts between local churches and regional businesses helped with the cleanup.
 Operating in secrecy, Rochester, NY-based Eastman Kodak sent crews as part of Operation Rebuild.
 Their efforts rebuilt 78 homes and assisted in the repairs of countless others.

 Elmira city leaders approached the New York State Urban Development Corporation (UDC) to lead the redevelopment of the city post-flood.
 With a select group of businessmen and city officials attempting to minimize public input, the UDC implemented the "New Elmira Plan".
 This entailed the removal of buildings along the river to create Riverside Park, and razing other buildings in the business district for two parking garages.
 Altogether, forty percent of Elmira's commercial space was eliminated as part of the plan.
 Local citizens lamented the loss of character and vibrancy of downtown Elmira.

+"Storm of the Century" – 1993 snow blizzard

+In March 1993, the city of Elmira was hit hard by a snow blizzard, nicknamed "Storm of the Century", that added 21.5 inches of snow to Elmira in a single day.

-2012 Tornado
+2012 tornado

 On July 26, 2012, an EF1 tornado touched down near Cottage Drive off of Route 352 and traveled through Golden Glow and the rest of the city.
 Moderate damage was seen after the storm passed and hundreds of trees and power lines were blown down.
 No one was injured.
 The tornado was 0.5 mi wide and took the city by surprise as this area has not been prone to tornadic activity.